 Man Playing Video Game in Japan Town

-Clown Alley, a good place to stop after a night at the Mabuhay Gardens
+Where we used to like to go especially after a night out at the Mabuhay Gardens

-Southern Pacific Train Approaching Our House on Fifth Avenue
+Southern Pacific Train Approaching Our Fifth Avenue Photography Studio

 View of The City